grethasaur/disney-prediction/README.md

 ### Problem Statement

-My goal is to predict the future stock prices of Disney using historical data and the Prophet library.
+My goal is to predict the future stock prices of Disney using historical data and Prophet library.

 ### Solution

-I have developed a stock prediction model using the Prophet library to forecast Disney stock prices.
+I have developed a stock prediction model using the Prophet library to forecast Disney stock prices in Sagemaker Studio Lab (instead of google colab).

 ### Repository Structure